ionutasd7/ProxmoxMaster/DEPLOYMENT_GUIDE.md

 # Proxmox Infrastructure Manager - Deployment Guide for Debian 12

 This guide will walk you through the process of deploying the Proxmox Infrastructure Manager application on a clean Debian 12 installation.
+The application provides comprehensive management capabilities for your Proxmox infrastructure, including VM/LXC deployment, network management, updates, and monitoring.

 ## System Requirements